cia-labs/Storage-service/README.md

 - key: the key value which can be used to identify your content in Database
 - Value: the Base64 encoded binary data that you want to save / upload to database
 ---
-Note: A random Key can be generated , if no key is passed to save parameters
+Note: A random Key will be generated , if no key is passed to save parameters
 ---
 ### GET
 ```